Nikolai Batalov: Life and career

 Batalov joined the Second Studio of the Moscow Art Theater in 1916 and became a member of the theater’s main troupe in 1924.

 Batalov’s film debut was the supporting role of Red Army private Gusev in Yakov Protazanov’s science fiction film Aelita (1924).

 Batalov gained international recognition as the heroic worker Pavel Vlasov in Vsevolod Pudovkin’s Mother (1926).
-In Abram Room’s controversial social drama Bed and Sofa (1927) played a more humorous character.
+In Abram Room’s controversial social drama Bed and Sofa (1927) he played a more humorous character.
 The film was a fictionalized account of the relationship of the Russian poet Vladimir Mayakovsky who lived with Lilya Brik and her husband Osip Brik for some years.

 Batalov became one of the most in demand Soviet silent film actors.
-He transitioned to sound film successfully with the first Soviet sound feature, Nikolai Ekk’s Road to Life (1931), in which he portrayed Communist educator Nikolai Sergeev who wins the trust of homeless juvenile delinquents and converts them to Soviet ideals.
+He transitioned to sound film successfully with the first Soviet sound feature, Nikolai Ekk’s Road to Life (1931), in which he portrayed Communist educator Nikolai Sergeev, who wins the trust of homeless juvenile delinquents and converts them to Soviet ideals.
 Lev Kuleshov cast Batalov in the title role of Jewish watchmaker Leo Horizon in Horizon (1932), the second Soviet sound film, released in early 1933.
 Batalov also starred in a number of historical and adventure films such as The Shepherd and the Tsar (1935).
 Semen Timoshenko’s comedy Three Comrades (1935), in which Batalov played efficient manager Latsis, was also a success.
 He died in 1937 after a lengthy illness of severe tuberculosis.